 The Compensation Committee has historically compensated executive officers with three primary compensation components: a base salary, an annual bonus opportunity, and equity-based compensation.
-The Compensation Committee believes that cash compensation in the form of base salary and an annual bonus opportunity provides our executive officers with short-term rewards for success in achieving annual goals and objectives, and that long-term compensation through the award of stock options, restricted stock units (RSUs) and performance stock units (PSUs) aligns the objectives of management with those of our stockholders with respect to long-term performance and success of the Company.
+The Compensation Committee believes that cash compensation in the form of base salary and an annual bonus opportunity provides our executive officers with short-term rewards for success in achieving annual goals and objectives, and that long-term compensation through the award of stock options, RSUs and PSUs aligns the objectives of management with those of our stockholders with respect to long-term performance and success of the Company.